To speak to a specialist cancer nurse,

 Mon—Thurs 9am—7pm Fri 9am—5pm

-Make sure it gives shade to the face, neck and ears.
+Make sure it gives shade to the face, neck, head and ears.
 A baseball hat is not ideal as it does not give enough shade.
-Good examples are a bucket or legionnaire style hat.
+Good examples are a broad brimmed, bucket or legionnaire style hat.

 Make sure to pack a bucket or legionnaire hat - it's a lifesaver!

 Using sunscreen alone will not give enough protection against UV radiation.
-It is important to use all elements of the SunSmart code to protect your skin when outdoors.
+It is important to use shade, clothes and sunglasses as well as sunscreen to get the best protection.

-Find out how SunSmart you need to be today - go to the UV Index for the latest UV information from around Ireland.
+Find the UV Index here UV Index for the latest UV information from around Ireland.